WadeWaldron/scaladays2016/presentation/scaladays2016.md

 ## Case Study: Fixed Frying Pan

-^ Here we have an alternative implemenation of the Frying Pan.
-This version is better.
-You can see it uses an algebraic data type.

-^ The cook won't try to remove an egg from an empty frying pan or add one to a full frying pan.
-They literally can't.
-The compiler won't allow it.
-We have compile time checking of our domain model which is fantastic.
+^ Alternative implementation.
+Better.
+Uses ADT.

+^ Compiler won't let us add an egg to a full frying pan or remove from an empty frying pan.

+^ Compile time checking of our domain model.
+YAY.

-^ We have encoded the rules about the domain inside methods that are part of the domain classes and also in the types themselves.
+^ Encoded rules of the domain inside methods that are part of the domain class, but also types.

-^ We have eliminated options, trys, and exceptions.
-And in doing so we have dramatically simplified the tests that we need to write.
+^ No more options, tries, or exceptions.

+^ Simpler to test.

 ```scala
 sealed trait FryingPan